Guide 5291 - Humanitarian and Compassionate Considerations

 Where do you plan to live in Canada?

-If you plan to live in Quebec, you don't have to fill out extra forms.
+If you plan to live in Quebec, and, are submitting an application for Humanitarian and Compassionate considerations, you don’t have to fill out extra forms.
 If you qualify for this program, we will send your application to the Ministère de l’Immigration, de la Francisation et de l’Intégration du Québec (MIFI) for you, and they will issue you the Certificat de sélection du Québec (CSQ).

 Personal Details